canonical/github-runner-image-builder-operator/README.md

 * cos-agent: The COS agent subordinate charm provides observability using the Canonical Observability Stack (COS).

-For a full list, please refer to the full list on [CharmHub](https://charmhub.io/github-runner-image-builder/integrations).
+For a full list of integrations, please refer to the [Charmhub documentation](https://charmhub.io/github-runner-image-builder/integrations).

 ## Learn more
 * [Read more](https://charmhub.io/github-runner-image-builder) <!--Link to the charm's official documentation-->